awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 You can promote a MySQL, MariaDB, Oracle, PostgreSQL, or SQL Server read replica into a standalone DB instance\.
 When you promote a read replica, the DB instance is rebooted before it becomes available\.

 There are several reasons you might want to promote a read replica to a standalone DB instance:
 + **Performing DDL operations \(MySQL and MariaDB only\)** – DDL operations, such as creating or rebuilding indexes, can take time and impose a significant performance penalty on your DB instance\.
-You can perform these operations on a MySQL or MariaDB read replica once the read replica is in sync with its source DB instance\.
+You can perform these operations on a MySQL or MariaDB read replica once the read replica is in sync with its primary DB instance\.
 Then you can promote the read replica and direct your applications to use the promoted instance\.
 + **Sharding** – Sharding embodies the "share\-nothing" architecture and essentially involves breaking a large database into several smaller databases\.
 One common way to split a database is splitting tables that are not joined in the same query onto different hosts\.
 Another method is duplicating a table across multiple hosts and then using a hashing algorithm to determine which host receives a given update\.
 You can create read replicas corresponding to each of your shards \(smaller databases\) and promote them when you decide to convert them into standalone shards\.
 You can then carve out the key space \(if you are splitting rows\) or distribution of tables for each of the shards depending on your requirements\.
-+ **Implementing failure recovery** – You can use read replica promotion as a data recovery scheme if the source DB instance fails\.
++ **Implementing failure recovery** – You can use read replica promotion as a data recovery scheme if the primary DB instance fails\.
 This approach complements synchronous replication, automatic failure detection, and failover\.

   If you are aware of the ramifications and limitations of asynchronous replication and you still want to use read replica promotion for data recovery, you can\.
-To do this, first create a read replica and then monitor the source DB instance for failures\.
+To do this, first create a read replica and then monitor the primary DB instance for failures\.
 In the event of a failure, do the following:

   1. Promote the read replica\.